Data Standards in Healthcare: Codes, Documents, and Exchange Formats

 DICOM for transmitting medical images

-Digital Imaging and Communications in Medicine (DICOM) is an international communication protocol and file format for exchanging medical images and related data across devices from different vendors.
-The devices in question include not only CT, MRI, and other scanners, but also printers, image viewers, and picture archiving and communication systems (PACS) to name a few.
+Digital Imaging and Communications in Medicine (DICOM) is an international communication protocol and file format for exchanging medical images and related data across hardware and software tools from different vendors.
+The tools in question include not only CT, MRI, and other scanners, but also printers, image viewers, picture archiving and communication systems (PACSs), and radiologi information systems (RISs), to name a few.

 It’s important to say that widely-used image file formats — JPEG, TIFF, or BNP — tell nothing about the patient or image acquisition parameters.
 The standard addresses this problem, adding information necessary for diagnostic purposes.
 DICOM files with the .DCM extension contain a header with metadata and zero to several image pages.